-There is a lot of math involved in considering this new rate reduction.
-Even itemized deductions, such as charitable contributions, can at times impact the measurement of this new deduction by reducing taxable income to meet the income threshold.
+There is a lot of math involved in considering this rate reduction.
+Even itemized deductions, such as charitable contributions, can at times impact the measurement of the deduction by reducing taxable income to meet the income threshold.
 See your tax advisor in planning for these important changes.